 Military members from all of the armed forces can use tuition assistance for their teaching certification while on active duty.
-Members may also be eligible for financial assistance for teacher certification expenses.
+Members may also be eligible for financial assistance for teacher certification expenses - a $5,000 stipend or up to $10,000 bonus based on eligibility.
 A commitment to teaching for three years in a “high-need” school district or at a high school with a high percentage of low-income families is part of the obligation for receiving some forms of financial aid.

-There are 33 state TTT offices nationwide that offer placement assistance for the 45 states participating in the program.
+There are 31 state TTT offices nationwide that offer placement assistance for the more than 50 states and territories participating in the program.
 Offices can assist military members with state certification requirements.
-Service members can take advantage of the TTT Web site, www.ProudToServeAgain.com, to correspond with representatives and receive alternative certification information.
+Service members can take advantage of the TTT Web site to correspond with representatives and receive alternative certification information.

 “It’s important to focus on where you want to teach, to start checking what your state’s requirements are.
 Teacher certification is done state-to-state, not nationally.
 But some states will recognize another state’s certification,” said John Gantz, director of the TTT program.

-The program began in 1994 as transition assistance towards a teaching career and has since recruited more than 6,000 military members.
+The program began in 1993 during the military downsizing of the early 90's as transition assistance towards a teaching career.
 The military members who have become teachers have established a good reputation for the program with school administrators and principals.
 “School systems are finding former military members to be very valuable assets.
 They bring leadership skills, a concern for their students (similar to their troops) and a lot of experience to the classroom," said Gantz.

 Schools are also seeing a higher retention rate from former military members than teachers who just finished college.